 Change in humidity and dampness – Reduced air flow in a home can lead to an increase in humidity and dampness when moisture gets trapped without adequate ventilation.

 Change in mold – Reduced air flow in a home can also lead to an increase in mold when moisture gets trapped without adequate ventilation.
+Insulation and air sealing also regulate temperature and prevent moisture from entering a home, inhibiting mold growth.

 Household member’s health – Changes in air quality and increased comfort from air sealing and insulation can increase or decrease incidences of illnesses such as asthma, colds/viruses, allergies.